nextgen-codes/fairdy-py/README.md

 # FaiRDy-Py

-FaiRDy-Py is a python implementation, and accompanying website for running cellular automata style erasure and repair simulations of storage devices as created by Veronica Estrada Galiñanes.
+FaiRDy-Py is a python implementation, and accompanying website for running cellular automata style erasure and repair simulations of storage devices as envisioned by Veronica Estrada Galiñanes.